pnikic/clint/README.md

 * Croatian Individual Junior Championships [2021][17], [2020][18], [2019][19] -- here you can see the evolution of Clint over time

 ### Future work:
-* Clock countdown
-  * Add custom color
-  * Fix interaction with board rotation (up to 1 second delay)
+* Embed functionality (for sharing on other website)
+* Compact display of multiple tournaments (when there are too many PGN files, the dropdown menu is not a good option)
 * Resizable board
-* Fix some responsive design issues (regarding rotations to mobile phone)
 * Tournament table
 * Analysis board
 * Add landing page (with countdown to tournament start, description, overview - multiple boards)
-* Fetching ratings and countries from FIDE (or link to a player's profile by clicking on the name)
+* Link to a player's FIDE profile by clicking on the name
 * Placeholder for notifications (e.g. below header)
-* Support for multiple tournaments (when there are too many PGN files, the dropdown menu is not a good option)
 * Show which games have new moves
+* Clock countdown enhancement (custom color, Fix interaction with board rotation - up to 1 second delay)
+* Fix some responsive design issues (regarding rotations to mobile phone)

 ### Contribute
 If you want to support my work, consider a donation via [PayPal][8].
 Thank you!